01 of 05

 The Underground River

 Along with a small group, a guide and a professional photographer, you'll walk a short distance to one of the entrances to the river.
-On some tours, you may stop along the way to receive prayers from a Mayan shaman for a successful journey into the cavern, which was once believed to be the entrance to the Mayan underworld.
+On some tours, you may stop along the way to receive prayers from a local shaman for a successful journey into the cavern, which was once believed to be the entrance to the Mayan underworld.

-Turn on the light on your helmet once you descend down a short set of wooden stairs because once you've entered the chamber with the lower river, you'll be immersed in darkness.
+Turn on the light on your helmet once you descend down a short set of wooden stairs because once you've entered the chamber with the lower river, you'll be immersed in complete darkness.
 Don't expect handrails here or lights other than your headlamps either.
 The goal is to minimize the human footprint as much as possible.
 The guide will show you where to walk and remind you not to touch any of the formations.
-Your trip will be a mix of walking along the cave floor in water up to your ankle or knees and swimming or floating in the river.
+Your trip will be a mix of walking along the cave floor in water up to your ankle or knees and swimming or floating in the river itself.

 Visitors aren't permitted to bring cameras.
 The stated reason is that if everyone stops to take photographs, it's difficult to keep the group together, which is a potential hazard.
 But the photographer (who is also a backup guide) takes photos during your excursions, which are available for viewing and purchase shortly after you leave the cave.Continue to 4 of 5 below.